Amany-Assy/E-commerce1/README.md

 GitHub: https://github.com/Amany-Assy

+📌 Project Purpose

-This project was developed as a practical Angular e-commerce application to strengthen front-end development skills and experience with API integration, reusable components, state management, routing, and responsive UI development.
+This project was developed as a practical Angular e-commerce application to strengthen front-end development skills and gain hands-on experience with:

+API integration
+Reusable components
+State management with Angular Signals
+Routing
+Responsive UI development
+Shopping cart and wishlist functionality